-1) During 1961, while a U.S. Army team was involved in a major search effort in the area of C-47 "The Flying Dutchman" 41-18564 and B-17E Flying Fortress 41-2505 both crashed on Mount Obree.
-During their investigation, this crash site was visited and incorrectly identified as a "B-26 Marauder", despite the fact the wreckage included a three bladed propeller was found at the site.
+1) During 1961, while a U.S. Army team was involved in a major search effort in the area of C-47 "The Flying Dutchman" 41-18564 and B-17E Flying Fortress 41-2505 crashed on Mount Obree.
+During their investigation, this crash site was visited and incorrectly identified as a "B-26 Marauder", despite the fact a three bladed propeller was found at the site.

 2) Between March 28-30, 1988, the crash site was investigated by a team from U.S. Army CILHI led by Captain Benny Woodard with team members Tommy Baughman, Sgt Bunch and PNG Museum modern history curator Bruce Hoy.
 This site was designated as site #64.
 The team made a preliminary investigation of the crash site, and located a boot and inside it were the remains of a toe or foot bone.
 During this visit, Bruce Hoy found "12" two digits of the tail serial.
 Also, hand written "#84" on one of the wings and "Fitted to Ship #84" on a channel assembly.
 Likely these markings were from the factory.
 On March 30, 1988 Sgt Bunch made a photographic survey of the site and the team and were helicoptered out of the site during the morning in several trips.

 3) Between May 13-16 1991 another US Army CILHI team led by Captain Bill Hudson, Dr. Miller, Sgt Robinson, Sgt Torix with PNG Museum modern history curator Bruce Hoy visited the B-25 crash site and continued investigations.
 During this mission, the impact crater was drained and a skirmish line search was conducted down the slope towards the nearby creek.
 Bruce Hoy found a small section of wing with "Fitted Ship #84" written in grease pencil or crayon, likely at the factory.
 On May 16, 1991 at 2:32pm the B-25 crash site was "closed" and the team departed by helicopter the next day.

 The boot with remains inside recovered during late March 1988 have not been identified to date.
 The six crew member associated with this bomber remain listed as Missing In Action (MIA).